-At times, this difficulty is compounded by what ADHD educator Jessica McCabe describes as the Wall of Awful, the emotional resistance that can build around a task.
-When this is present, starting can feel even harder, even when the student understands exactly what needs to be done.
+This can be compounded by what ADHD educator Jessica McCabe describes as the Wall of Awful, the emotional resistance that builds around a task.
+When this is present, starting can feel significantly harder, even when the student understands exactly what needs to be done.
+As a result, what appears to be a simple first step can feel like the hardest part of the climb.

-Shifting our lens & empowering students
+Shifting our lens on task initiation

 Reasons why we don’t start a task